saulmm/saulmm.github.com/_posts/2015-05-14-When Iron Man & Hulk meets Dagger2 & RxJava.md

     }
 ```

-Thor needs an `AvengerWeapon` to work correctly, the basic idea is that Thor would get fewer benefits if he creates its own `AvengerWeapon` than passing them throught his constructor.
+Thor needs an `AvengerWeapon` to work correctly, the basic idea of the dependency injection pattern is that Thor would get fewer benefits if he creates its own `AvengerWeapon` than passing them throught his constructor.
 If Thor creates his own hammer he would be increasing the coupling.

-`AvengerWeapon` could be an interface that would be implemented and injected in different ways depending of our logic.
+`AvengerWeapon` could be an interface that would be implemented and injected in different ways depending our logic.

-In Android, because as the framework is designed, it's not always easy access to the constructors, `Activity` and `Fragment` are examples.
+In Android, because how the framework is designed, it's not always easy access to the constructors, `Activity` and `Fragment` are examples.

-That's where (http://google.github.io/dagger/), [Dagger](http://square.github.io/dagger/) or [Guice](https://github.com/google/guice) can bring benefits.
+That's where the dependency injectors like (http://google.github.io/dagger/), [Dagger](http://square.github.io/dagger/) or [Guice](https://github.com/google/guice) can bring benefits.

-With an injector as [Dagger 2](http://google.github.io/dagger/) we would transform the previous code in something like this:
+With [Dagger 2](http://google.github.io/dagger/) we would transform the previous code in something like this:

 ```java
     // Thor is awesome.
 He has a hammer!